saranram-byte/coding_portolio/README.md

-# coding_portolio
+# Coding_Portfolio
-# This file will contain everything academically related whether it was during my Graduate Program or Undergraduate classes
+This repository will consist of coding projects from my coursework(Graduate and Undergraduate), my internships or personal projects to display my skills and the further exploration I have done